-Where a referral to CAMHS may be appropriate, this will be led and managed by the Deputy Headteacher (pastoral).
+Where a referral to CAMHS may be appropriate, the school will support the family with liaison with the GP and external agencies.
 The school cannot refer directly to CAMHS but can seek advice from the CAMHS helpline/crisis team, signpost a parent/carer to the GP or refer to the school nurse who can refer.